Zoom

 Adding a profile picture

-• In the Profile tab, click on your profile picture.
+• In the Profile tab, select your profile picture.

-• You will see the image in full size on the left-hand side (1).
-Some of the image is cropped (2).
+• You will see a full-size image on the left-hand side (1).
+Part of the image is cropped (2).
 You will see the selected area in the smaller image on the right-hand side.
-Use the borders of the frame to resize and adjust the image (3).
-The smaller image (4) is updated when you adjust the image.
+Use the frame handles to resize and move the image (3).
+The smaller image (4) is updated when you crop the image.

-• When you are satisfied with the image, click Save.
+• When you are satisfied with the image, select Save.

 Adding a personal pronoun

 Log in to Zoom at www.helsinki.fi/zoom.
-Click Sign in.
-On the Profile tab, click the Edit button next to your profile photo.
+Select Sign in.

 You can choose how to display pronouns in Zoom meetings: